evelyn-hur/simford/README.md

 Relationships are explicit and three-dimensional (trust / respect / vibe), updated per conversation (not per turn — that was an early refactor for cost and design clarity) by an LLM-as-judge that emits deltas with reasoning.
 The judge is conditioned on each NPC's values, so the same exchange affects different characters differently.
 Relationship state feeds back into the prompt — low-trust Jake is guarded, high-trust Jake opens up.

-Inter-NPC dynamics: I pre-generated ~130 inter-NPC events covering 14 in-game days, weighted by archetype affinity (tech-tech pairs interact more than tech-humanities pairs).
+Inter-NPC dynamics: I pre-generated around 130 inter-NPC events covering 14 in-game days, weighted by archetype affinity (tech-tech pairs interact more than tech-humanities pairs).
 When the player advances in-game time, events release into both involved NPCs' memory streams with each NPC carrying their own perspective on what happened.
 NPC↔NPC relationship state shifts accordingly.
 The result is a social network whose state visibly evolves as time progresses.

 A `/network` page renders the live social graph (react-force-graph-2d), with filters for different derived metrics (cofounder potential, close friends, study partners, frenemies) and a panel showing recent system-driven relationship changes with their causing events.